 We were famished and headed straight to a restaurant on the main street of Gangaotri.
-To welcome us was a Yogi clad in Saffron robe with a bowl in his hand asking at the entrance of the restaurant for alms.
-Out of fear of falling into the wrath of a Himalayan Yogi with Psychic powers, Mamatha gave him Ten Rupees before entering the Restaurant.
-She was shocked out of her wits when through the window pane she saw the Yogi take out three different Cell phones one after another from his pocket before keeping her Ten rupee note deep inside.
+To welcome us was a Yogi clad in Saffron robe with a bowl in his hand, asking for alms at the entrance of the restaurant .
+Out of fear of falling into the wrath of a Himalayan Yogi with psychic powers, Mamatha gave him ten Rupees before entering the restaurant.
+She was shocked out of her wits when, through the window, she saw the Yogi take out three different cell phones from his pocket before putting her ten rupee note deep inside.

-Sonu was waiting at the designated parking area outside the small temple town and sighting him with his Car after having hiked 42 Kilometers (25 Miles) within 36 hours was a bigger treat to my eyes than the Himalayan Landscapes.
+Sonu was waiting at the designated parking area outside the small temple town and seeing him and his car after having hiked 42 kilometers (25 miles) over 36 hours was a bigger treat to my eyes than the Himalayan landscapes.

-Our flight back to Bangalore from Dehradun was a day after.
+Our flight back to Bangalore from Dehradun was the following day.